zakodium-oss/react-plot-docs/docs/450_illusrations/000_intro.md

 import IllustrationsDemo from './Illustrations.demo.tsx';

-This category is used to improve, allows to explain `Plot` formatting
+This category is used for better understanding of data, allows to explain `Plot` formatting

 Currently we support following illusrations: